-The Takeovers Code requires the financial adviser to provide a letter to the SFC confirming its satisfaction that there are sufficient resources to satisfy the offer in full, outlining the basis for that confirmation and detailing due diligence steps taken (including listing documents reviewed) in order to satisfy itself, and confirming, where relevant, that no subjective conditions are attached to the financing.
-A financial adviser is not expected to provide copies of supporting documentation unless requested to do so by the SFC.
+The Takeovers Code requires the financial adviser to provide a letter to the SFC confirming its satisfaction that there are sufficient resources to satisfy the offer in full, outlining the basis for that confirmation and detailing due diligence steps taken (including listing documents reviewed) to satisfy itself and confirming, where relevant, that no subjective conditions are attached to the financing.
+A financial adviser is not expected to provide copies of supporting documentation unless otherwise requested by the SFC.
 The financial adviser is also required to provide the SFC with an updated supplementary confirmation before the offer document is despatched to the offeree/target shareholders.